 It only takes one woman to stand up and speak out on her experience with sexual harassment or gender based discrimination for women like myself to also raise our hand up and say me too.
 It happened to me too.
 Susan J. Fowler an engineer at Uber recently wrote a personal blog post that went viral.
 Her blog, ‘Reflecting On One Very, Very Strange Year At Uber’ not only signals her strength to speak out, but also her privilege to do.
 Uber CEO has quickly reacted by launching a full independent investigation into the matter.
 Regardless of what the outcome may be, she has reminded corporate America and perhaps even the world, that sexual harassment is still pervasive and that very little has changed to protect women against it.
 For many other women in other parts of the world, speaking out is not an option; in fact the act of being verbally or physically sexually harassed is normalized often attributed to ‘culture’, making women less likely to report or take action against their harassers.

 In a world where women are increasingly entering positions of power in every possible field, graduating from universities at unprecedented rates and are breadwinners in their families, women still face a wage gap and are forced to operate within systems (educational or professional) that aren’t responsive to verbal or physical sexual harassment.
 Sexual harassment at work or in educational spaces can take many forms; inappropriate comments and jokes directly or through social media platforms about a colleague’s sex life to unwanted touching, hugging or kissing and even to demands for sexual favors.
 Often reported in the media are criminal acts of rape, assault and molestation, while ostensibly ‘less severe’ forms of harassment like verbal abuse, repeated lewd emails of texts, physical touching or unwelcome comments on behavior or dress are given free reign.
-Even where the law is strong, where such acts may qualify as criminal acts, it is very difficult to collect incontrovertible evidence, it is difficult to establish or prosecute feeling “uncomfortable” or “violated”.
+Even where the law is strong, where such acts may qualify as criminal acts, it is very difficult to collect incontrovertible evidence.
+It is difficult to establish or prosecute feeling “uncomfortable” or “violated”.
 Also, the process of prosecution or internal investigation can be very painful for the woman.
-She is made to relive the experience constantly, grilled about it, asked about pas sexual history and other character related issues, which are inexplicably considered relevant to the proceedings, as also her attire as well as her behavior, which is believed to “provoke” a reaction from the men.
+She is made to relive the experience constantly; grilled about it, asked about past sexual history and other character related issues, which are inexplicably considered relevant to the proceedings, as also her attire as well as her behavior, which is believed to “provoke” a reaction from the men.
 Often, this can be a career-damaging move.
-Men or people seeped in patriarchy control work places and would not want to hire a “trouble-maker” or someone who disturbs the status quo.
 According to the International Labor Organization (ILO), sexual harassment is a clear form of gender discrimination based on sex, a manifestation of unequal power relations between men and women.
 It is also one of the most difficult experiences to talk acknowledge, to articulate to address, and to seek legal action on.

 I frequently write about what returning to Sierra Leone at age twenty-four felt like, the complicated process of learning and growing from an emotional and spiritual perspective, I have yet to speak frankly about my experiences of being a young professional.
 My story, very much like Susan’s, transcends borders and I am sure that women, regardless of geographical location or background, can relate to many facets of these experiences.